celest-dev/website/docs/get-started.md

 ## Starting a new Celest project

 Start by first creating a new Flutter project.
-You can also just add Celest to an existing Flutter project.
+If you have an existing Flutter project, you can use that instead.
 To start a new Flutter project, go to your console and run the following command.

 ```shell
 $ flutter create <flutter_app>